j3k0/cordova-plugin-purchase/doc/windows.md

 ```

 ####Sample simulator xml file.
-Put this inside the `www` folder in your cordova app or in `merges\windows` for only windows platform.
+Create a UTF-16 encoded file called `in-app-purchase.xml` with the following content inside the `www` folder in your cordova app or in `merges\windows` for only windows platform.
 ```
 <?xml version="1.0" encoding="utf-16" ?>
 <CurrentApp>